Adolescents with adult support

 Photo Courtesy of BSK/COO

 In a survey of public school students, 8th, 10th, and 12th graders were asked if there were adults in their neighborhood or community they could talk to about something important.
-On average in 2023, 70.1% of King County students reported having supportive adults in their lives.
+On average in 2023, 70.1% of King County students had supportive adults in their lives.

-Region: At 61.5%%, South King County had a lowest proportion of students with adults they could turn to among all King County regions.
+Region: At 61.5%, South King County had the lowest proportion of students with adults they could turn to among all King County regions.

-Sexual orientation: Students who identified as lesbian, gay, or bisexual (64.8%) were less likely than heterosexual students (73.0%) to have adult support.
+Sexual orientation: Lesbian, gay, or bisexual (64.8%) students were less likely than heterosexual students (73.0%) to have adult support.

-Gender: Students who identified as transgender (59.4%) or “something else fits better” (58.0%) or who were questioning their gender (60.3%) were less likely to have adult support than the King County average.
+Gender: Transgender (59.4%), Other gender (58.0%) or who were questioning their gender (60.3%) students were less likely to have adult support than cisgender students.

-Trends: The percent of King County students who report having supportive adults in their lives increased over time from 68.5% in 2006 to 74.4% in 2018.
-However, since then, the proportion of students who can turn to a supportive adult decreased to 70.1% in 2023.
+Trends: The percent of King County students who had supportive adults in their lives increased over time from 68.5% in 2006 to 74.4% in 2018.
+However, since then, the percent of students who can turn to a supportive adult decreased to 70.1% in 2023.
 From 2021 to 2023, an increase was seen across grade levels, sexual orientation, region, several races/ethnicities, and King County overall.

 Notes and Sources